Certificate Manager overview

 Available in Classic and VPC

-Certificate Manager is a service that enables you to register and manage certificates in linked services (Load Balancer, CDN+, etc.).
+Certificate Manager is a service that allows you to issue, enroll, and manage certificates for use in associated services (Load Balancer, CDN+, etc.).

-• Certificate expiration notification: A notification (SMS/e-mail) is sent every 5 days, from 30 days before the expiration date of the registered certificate.
+• Certificate expiration notification: send notifications (SMS/Email) every 5 days starting 30 days before the expiration date of the registered certificate

-Certificate Manager provides an integrated service in Korea, U.S., Hong Kong, Singapore, Japan, and Germany region.
-The content of the services provided in theses region are the same.
-Please check the following table of contents and their details for smooth use of Certificate Manager.
+Certificate Manager provides integrated services in Korea, U.S. Hong Kong, Singapore, Japan and Germany regions.
+The service details are identical for each region.
+Please find the following table of contents and the description to use the Certificate Manager smoothly.

-NAVER Cloud Platform provides a variety of related resources as well as the guide to help customers better understand Certificate Manager.
-If you are a developer or marketer in need of detailed information while you are considering adopting Certificate Manager or establishing data related policies, then please make good use of the resources below.
+NAVER Cloud Platform provides a variety of related resources as well as user guides to help customers better understand the Certificate Manager.
+If you are a developer or marketer in need of detailed information while you are considering adopting Certificate Manager to your company or establishing data related policies, then please make good use of the resources below.

 Check FAQs first.

-You can get your questions answered quickly by referring to the FAQ before reading the guide.
-If you haven't found the answer to your question in the FAQ below, then search the guide for what you would like to know.
+You can get your questions answered quickly by referring to the answers in the FAQs before reading the user guide.
+If you haven't found the answer to your question in the FAQs below, then search the user guide for what you would like to know.

-Q. What should I do to view the certificate file using openssl?
+Q. How do I view a certificate file using openssl?

-• Command to check the .pem certificate file
+• Commands to check a .pem certificate file

 openssl x509 -noout -text -in certificate.pem

-• PKCS #7 files or CRT files can be viewed after converted to PEM files through the following command.
+• PKCS #7 files or CRT files can be checked after converting them to PEM files with the following commands.

 openssl pkcs7 -print_certs -in certificate.p7b -out certificate.cer

-• Command to convert a CRT(.crt) file to a PEM(.pem) file
+• Commands to convert CRT (.crt) file to PEM (.pem) file

 openssl x509 -in cert.crt -out cert.pem